python-doc-ja/py27-intl/library/atexit.rst

    def goodbye():
        print "You are now leaving the Python sector."

-..
-This obviously only works with functions that don't take arguments.
+This only works with functions that can be called without arguments.

-もちろん、デコレータとして利用できるのは、その関数が引数を受け取らない場合に限られます。